-Accepting expecting moms who desire a home or birth center birthing experience for my professional birth doula services for the month of May 2018.
+Accepting expecting moms who desire a home or birth center birthing experience for my professional birth doula services for November, December 2018 and January 2019.

 As a teenager I surrounded myself with children and babysitting jobs.
 I knew I wanted a family.
 As I grew up I played multiple sports and had an athlete mentality.
 In high school, I chose volleyball and met the love of my life, Rob, playing the game that I loved the most.
 I earned a full athletic scholarship at Southwest Texas State University (now known as Texas State), where I earned by Bachelors of Science in Biology.
 On July 13, 1996, I married the love of my life and we settled down in Austin, Texas.

 Shortly after my college career ended, we began trying to have a family.
 After trying for over a year and not succeeding at pregnancy, we began seeing a fertility doctor.
 We found out that my body did not ovulate.
 I had very irregular menstrual cycles since I began my cycles at age 14.
 Being so young and with lack of education I had no idea this was a problem.
 With the help of the fertility drug, Clomid, I became pregnant and 10 months later I gave birth to our handsome son, Lee Wyatt.
 Since we had trouble conceiving with the first child, we started working on our second child soon after our first.
 With the help of Clomid again, I became pregnant.
 21 months later I gave birth to our beautiful daughter, Raeley Kate.